Earth-Intelligence-Lab/LocalizedWeather/README.md

 This repository contains the code and data for the paper ["Local Off-Grid Weather Forecasting with Multi-Modal Earth Observation Data"](https://arxiv.org/abs/2410.12938).

-The paper presents a novel multi-modal graph neural network (GNN) that downscales gridded weather forecasts, such as ERA5, to provide accurate off-grid predictions.
-The model leverages both ERA5 data and local weather station observations from MADIS to make predictions that reflect both large-scale atmospheric dynamics and local weather patterns.
+The paper presents a novel multi-modal method that downscales gridded weather forecasts, such as ERA5 and HRRR, to provide accurate off-grid predictions.
+The model leverages both global data and local weather station observations from MADIS to make predictions that reflect both large-scale atmospheric dynamics and local weather patterns.

-The model is evaluated on a surface wind prediction task and shows significant improvement over baseline methods, including ERA5 interpolation and a multi-layer perceptron.
+The model is evaluated on a surface wind prediction task and shows significant improvement over baseline methods, including ERA5 and HRRR interpolation and a multi-layer perceptron.

 Use the following citation when these data or model are used:
 > Yang, Q.; Giezendanner, J.; Civitarese, D. S.; Jakubik, J.;